airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 - **Golden Ticket**, but you need to perform a connection on a DC to steal the krbtgt secret
 - **DCSync**, but you have to be connected to a workstation joined to the domain, and set a specific SPN which is usually monitored

-Both attacks needs to be connected to a resource of the domain and we don't want that.
+Both attacks need to be connected to a resource of the domain.
+However, we found a new technique that doesn't need it.

 Now remember our first remark at the beginning of this article :